Layneww/sequence-model/README.md

                     --image=test.png --decoder=../dataset/tha+eng/charset_size=225.txt
 ```
 The output will first print how many lines it finds during the preprocessing, and output the OCR result.
+You can use a pre-trained model, which can be downloaded in the release (`model.zip`).
+Then just set the `--train_dir` to the path of the model.

 ## The Variable Graph Specification Language
 Please see https://github.com/mldbai/tensorflow-models/blob/master/street/g3doc/vgslspecs.md for more details.